MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/troubleshoot.md

 }
 ```

-### `waitForMetaMaskProvider`
+#### `waitForMetaMaskProvider`

-The following function waits for a MetaMask provider to be detected and retrys the operation if needed:
+The following function waits for a MetaMask provider to be detected and retries the operation if needed:

 ```typescript
 async function waitForMetaMaskProvider(